 Setback distances shall be measured from the road right-of-way line or property line to a point on the lot that is nearest extension of any part of the building that is substantially a part of the building itself and not a mere appendage to it, nor a building part allowed to encroach into a setback.
-(See § 3.060-063 of this chapter.)
+(See § 3.063 of this chapter.)

 - 1 Where public water and/or public sewer service is not available, a greater lot area may be required by the county's Health Department. - 2 Through lots (double frontage) shall have two road setbacks but no rear setback. - 3.
-Lawfully-established lots platted prior to (insert the effective date of this Ordinance amendment) may retain a minimum lot size as low as 40,000 square feet. - 4.
-Lawfully-established lots platted prior to (insert the effective date of this Ordinance amendment) may retain a minimum lot area as low as 30,000 square feet. - 2.-Cluster development zoning district of proposed cluster development.
-Lots and - 1. buildings in cluster development must meet the density and dimensional requirements of this district: ARAG; R-40RL; R-30RM; and R-20; R-30; R-30; R-20; and R-10. - (b) The sum of those areas placed into common area as open space, of those areas - (b) dedicated as public open space in excess of any required dedication for such purposes, shall not be less than 15% of the total area of the development. - (c) Common areas shall be located within the development to:

-1.-Preserve stands of trees, natural vegetation, lakes, steep slopes, historic sites or procedural requirements established by the town.
-(Ord. passed 4-19-2018,

-1. other significant features;
+Lawfully-established lots platted prior to May 8, 2023, may retain a minimum lot size as low as 40,000 square feet. - 4.
+Lawfully-established lots platted prior to Ma 8 2023, may retain a minimum lot area as low as 30,000 square feet. - 1.
+Cluster development zoning district of proposed cluster development.
+Lots and buildings in cluster development must meet the density and dimensional requirements of this district: AG; RL; RM; and R-20;. - (b) The sum of those areas placed into common area as open space, of those areas dedicated as public open space in excess of any required dedication for such purposes, shall not be less than 15% of the total area of the development. - (c) Common areas shall be located within the development to: - 1.
+Preserve stands of trees, natural vegetation, lakes, steep slopes, historic sites or other significant features;